MicrosoftDocs/architecture-center/docs/guide/iot-edge-vision/user-interface.md

 - Camera placement: The camera is directly above at 90 degrees and about 16 inches from the part.
 - Camera type: Since the conveyer system moves relatively slowly, the solution can use an area scan camera with a global shutter.
 - Frame rate: For this use case, the camera captures about 30 frames per second.
-- Resolution: The formula for required resolution is `Res=(Object Size) divided by (details to be captured)`.
+- Resolution: The formula for required resolution is `Res=(object size) / (details to capture)`.
 Based on this formula, `Res=16"/8"` gives 2 megapixels (MP) in `x` and 4MP in `y`, so Contoso Boards needs a camera capable of 4MP resolution.
-- Sensor type: The targets aren't fast moving, and only require edge detection, so a CMOS sensor is best suited.
+- Sensor type: The targets aren't fast moving, and only require edge detection, so a CMOS sensor works well.
-- Lighting: Contoso Boards chooses to use a white diffused filter back light.
+- Lighting: The solution use a white diffused filter back light.
 This lighting makes the part look almost black, with high contrast for edge detection.
-- Color: Black and white yields the sharpest edges for the AI detection model.
+- Color: Monochrome yields the sharpest edges for the AI detection model.

 The following image shows what the camera captures in this scenario: